Highpoint2000/RDS-AI-Decoder/README.md

 - Dynamic ERP/Distance Scoring: Hard-coded power thresholds have been replaced by a proportional scoring system that dynamically relates transmission power (ERP) to exact distance, significantly improving the accuracy of local DX matches.

-### Important note: After installing this version for the first time, the web server must be restarted twice!
+### Important note: After installing this version or version 3.1 for the first time, the web server must be restarted twice!

 ## Installation notes: